Jstar15/RubiksPuzzleSolver/README.md

 ## Credits

 The cube solving algorithm implemented in this application was developed by Mike Reid.
-The program is written in C and was modified to work with this project.Found here: https://github.com/jdkoftinoff/mb-linux-msli/blob/master/uClinux-dist/user/games/rubik/miker.c
+The program is written in C and was modified to work with this project and was found here.

+https://github.com/jdkoftinoff/mb-linux-msli/blob/master/uClinux-dist/user/games/rubik/miker.c